scala-hamsters/hamsters/README.md

 ### Validation

 Statements can be succesful or fail.
-Validaition helps you to retrieve values or failures for a sequence of statements.
+Validation helps you to retrieve values or failures for a sequence of statements.

 ```
   Note : Validation relies on standard Either types.